zero-to-mastery/resources/README.md

 # Useful Resources for Developers

-A list of student collated resources deemed to be useful for every developer and catergorised.
-Andrei has a hand picked list of his favourite resources which you can find [here](https://zerotomastery.io/resources?utm_source=github&utm_medium=resources).
+A list of student-collated resources deemed to be useful for every developer and categorised.
+Andrei has a hand-picked list of his favourite resources which you can find [here](https://zerotomastery.io/resources?utm_source=github&utm_medium=resources).

 ## Table of Contents